Scottish Episcopal Church History

-The one in which the Episcopal Church becomes the Church of Scotland once more and then - again - isn't, and in which the King of Scots also becomes King of England
+The one in which the Episcopal Church becomes the Established Church of Scotland once more and then - again - is not, although it continues to call itself the Church of Scotland for years to come, and in which the King of Scots also becomes King of England

 South from Aberdeen is the Howe of the Mearns, a place which inspired saints but into whose red earth the blood of kings drained.